Page loading animation of 5 colorful dots playfully rotating positions

 Then a leg infection took the entire next season.
 Not a torn muscle or a training breakdown.
 An infection.
 The kind of thing that doesn't care how prepared you are.

-On February 2, she was named to the 2026 U.S. Paralympic Nordic Skiing team.
-She's going to Milan.
+On February 2, she was named to the 2026 U.S. Paralympic Nordic Skiing team and will compete in Milan.

 What Happened